Beginners Guide to Porto

 Take in the beauty of Porto

 Don’t come to Porto expecting to see sweeping European sites similar to Ben Big or the Eiffel Tower.
-Instead allow yourself to soak in Porto’s atmosphere: colorful tiles in the walls, small boats with chipped paint rocking in the harbor, the tram’s rickety wheels hauling passengers uphill.
+Otherwise you’ll feel disappointed.
+Instead you need to allow yourself to soak in Porto’s atmosphere: colorful tiles in the walls, small boats with chipped paint rocking in the harbor, the tram’s rickety wheels hauling passengers uphill.
 You’ll feel as if you’ve been transported to a completely different time.

 Some links are affiliate-based, meaning if you make a purchase, I’ll make a small commission at no additional cost to you.